kantarogit/pigeon-server/README.md

 # pigeon-server

-Pigeon Server is a simple WebSocket server that acts as a real-time bridge between [pigeon-reporter](https://www.npmjs.com/package/pigeon-reporter) (used in Playwright projects) and any number of clients.
+Pigeon Server is a simple WebSocket server that acts as a real-time bridge between [pigeon-reporter](https://www.npmjs.com/package/pigeon-reporter) (used in Playwright projects) and any clients you can built on top of it.
 It lets you broadcast test events live so clients can visualize, store, or process results as they happen.

 ## Installation